Knowledge Hub > What is Short Term Finance in Business?

 Short term finance is a useful facility available to businesses in a variety of forms.
 But how can short term financing help a business?
 Are there risks associated with it?
-Here’s our guide to short term finance.
+Here is our guide to short term finance.

-Short term finance is a loan or other credit facility which can provide capital quickly and (ideally) be paid off in a short period of time too, generally within 12 months.
+Short-term finance is a loan or credit option that gives you quick access to capital.
+Ideally, it should be paid off within a short time, usually within 12 months.
 They have short application processes, don’t take long to approve, and the money will arrive quickly.

 Why would a business need short term finance?